cran-task-views/Cluster/Cluster.md

     -   Package `r pkg("AdMit")` allows to fit an adaptive mixture of Student-t distributions to approximate a target density through its kernel function.
-    -   Circular and orthogonal regression clustering using redescending M-estimators is provided by package `r pkg("edci")`.

 ### Other Cluster Algorithms and Clustering Suites: